AY2526S1-CS2103T-F15b-3/tp/docs/UserGuide.md

 * Property agents who need to manage various contact types involved in their deals such as *buyers*, *sellers* or other stakeholders.
 * Users are assumed to be comfortable typing fast.
 * No prior knowledge of programming or Java is required, except following download instructions.
+* If you are unfamiliar with Command Formats, we suggest reading our Command Format Notes [here](#features)

 <!-- * Table of Contents -->
 <page-nav-print />